jpsca/formable/docs/docs/faq.md

 ## Does HyperForm handle file uploads or image thumbanils?

 It does not.
 Those are concerns for your framework or for other specialized libraries.
 HyperForm has a `File` field which will let you render a file input, but it doesn't do more than that.

-## I have a question not covered in this documentation

-Please open an issue on the [GitHub page](https://github.com/jpsca/hyperform) with the tag "question".